Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Analytic Estimation of the Dust Abundance in Escaping Atmospheres

 where $v_{\rm g}/c_{\rm s}$ is the Mach number at the dust production height.
-One can evaluate the dust abundance in the escaping atmosphere combining Equation \eqref{eq:wd_appendix} and \eqref{eq:chi_appro}.
+One can evaluate the dust abundance in the escaping atmosphere by combining Equations \eqref{eq:wd_appendix} and \eqref{eq:chi_appro}.
 It is worth seeing an asymptotic behavior of the dust abundance, given by

 In the limit of $\chi\ll1$, where the growth is negligible, the dust abundance approaches to $f_{\rm dust}$.
 On the other hand, in the opposite limit of $\chi\gg1$, the abundance approximately plateaus at $w_{\rm d}\sim \mathcal{M}$ when the Mach number is relatively high.
-The abundance is further reduced when the Mach number is very small, relevant to lower atmosphere or long mass loss timescale.
+The abundance is further reduced when the Mach number is very small, relevant to the lower atmosphere or a long mass-loss timescale.
 Our derivation made several simplifications, such as a monodisperse size distribution.
 Nevertheless, as shown in the main text, our theory (Equations \eqref{eq:wd_appendix} and \eqref{eq:chi_appro}) does a reasonable job of predicting the dust abundance in escaping atmospheres.